JustinLove/devastated_metal_biome/README.md

 # Devastated Metal Biome

-Adds a lot of craters (and a number of unit cannons, because, hey, it was a war zone)  This biome type can also have height variation (bent out of shape)
+Adds a lot of craters.
+This biome type can also have height variation (bent out of shape)

+There are unit canons scattered around.
+Unlike other biomes where these are mere terrain, these canons can be reclaimed for significant metal.

 Additional biome - this one isn't shipped with the game, and a server mod will be required to play it.
 The repo is set up as a client mod, the grunt task 'server' will copy files over.